 These Freezer Ready Breakfast Sandwiches are meant for quick reheating in the microwave.
-Every microwave is different, so I can’t give *exact* instructions, but I suggest doing a minute or so on the defrost setting first, then adding 30 second intervals at high power until the sandwich is heated through.
+Every microwave is different, so I can’t give exact microwave times, but I suggest doing a minute or so on the defrost setting first, then adding 30 second intervals at high power until the sandwich is heated through.
 If you transfer your sandwich from the freezer to the fridge the night before, you can skip the defrost setting and just microwave on high until hot.
 That’s makes it even faster!

-Veggie Packed Freezer Ready Breakfast Sandwiches
+Veggie Packed Freezer Breakfast Sandwiches

 - 6 large eggs ($1.50)